454 Beacon is located on the north side of Beacon, between Hereford and Massachusetts Avenue, with 452 Beacon to the east and 456 Beacon to the west.

 Francis Rice purchased the land for 454 Beacon on May 10, 1890, from Henry Parker Quincy and Nathan Matthews, Jr. Henry Quincy and his wife, Mary (Adams) Quincy, lived at 452 Beacon, and Nathan Mathews, Jr., and his wife, Ellen Bacon (Sargent) Matthews, lived at 456 Beacon.
 Henry Quincy and Nathan Matthews, Jr., had purchased the lot on April 8, 1890, probably with the intent of ensuring that any house built on the land would be compatible with their already-constructed homes.

-Henry Parker and Nathan Matthews, Jr., purchased the land from Richard Cowell Dixey, a musician, and his wife, Ellen Sturgis (Tappan) Dixey, who had acquired it on March 15, 1887, from William Simes.
-When they purchased the lot, the Dixeys were living temporarily at 179 Commonwealth and may have been contemplating building their home at 454 Beacon.
-Instead, they moved to 44 Beacon.
-The lot at 454 Beacon originally was part of a parcel William Simes had purchased from the Boston and Roxbury Mill Corporation on March 15, 1886.
+Henry Parker and Nathan Matthews, Jr., purchased the land on April 8, 1890, from Richard Cowell Dixey, a musician, and his wife, Ellen Sturgis (Tappan) Dixey, who had acquired it on March 15, 1887, from William Simes.
+The lot was part of a parcel William Simes had purchased from the Boston and Roxbury Mill Corporation on March 15, 1886.

 The deeds from the Boston and Roxbury Mill Corporation for the land between Hereford and Massachusetts Avenue included language specifying that only dwellings and associated outbuildings (including stables) could be built on the land and that the buildings were to be set back 20 feet from Beacon.
 The deeds for the land between 460 Beacon and Massachusetts Avenue were entered into in the early 1890s and also included restrictions limiting to one story any building in the rear north of a line 90 feet from Beacon.
 The deeds for the land between Hereford and 458 Beacon, which were from 1886, did not include language limiting buildings in the rear.
 As a result, the owners of the land at 448-458 Beacon entered into individual agreements to limit the depth of the houses that were built on their land and restrict the height of outbuildings in the rear to one story.
 On August 2, 1909, all of the owners of the property on the north side of Beacon between Hereford and Massachusetts Avenue (other than the Mt.
 Vernon Church) entered into an agreement to “continue for twenty years longer [to December 31, 1929] the existing freedom from irregular building and obstruction of view which they now enjoy from the rear portion of their houses.”
 On December 30, 1929, the owners of 448-480 Beacon extended this agreement to expire on December 31, 1939.

 Click here for an index to the deeds for 454 Beacon, including additional information on the deeds and agreements limiting buildings in the rear of the lot, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 The Rices continued to live at 454 Beacon during the 1904-1905 winter season, but moved thereafter to 63 Commonwealth.